-Paternal obesity impacts child's chances of cancerFebruary 5th, 2013 in Overweight and Obesity /
+Paternal obesity impacts child's chances of cancerFebruary 5, 2013 in Medicine & Health / Overweight and Obesity

 A father's obesity is one factor that may influence his children's health and potentially raise their risk for diseases like cancer, according to new research from Duke Medicine.